10 Causal estimands

 geom_hline(yintercept = 0, lty = 2)

-This is an example of finite sample bias.
-Notice here, even when the sample size is quite large (5,000) we still see some bias away from the “true” effect of 0.
+Even when the sample size is large (5,000), we still see some bias away from the “true” effect of 0.
 It isn’t until a sample size larger than 10,000 that we see this bias disappear.

-Estimands that utilize weights that are unbounded (i.e. that theoretically can be infinitely large) are more likely to suffer from finite sample bias.
+Estimands that utilize unbounded weights (i.e., that theoretically can be infinitely large) are more likely to suffer from finite sample bias.
 The likelihood of falling into finite sample bias depends on:

 (3) the sample size.

-The gtsummary package allows the creation of weighted tables, which can help us build an intuition for the psuedopopulation created by the weights.
+Inverse probability weighting creates a pseudo-population where observations are (hopefully) balanced on the confounders.
+This pseudo-population differs from the original sample population, and it’s helpful to try to understand how (both for diagnostic and communication purposes).
+The gtsummary package allows the creation of weighted tables, which can help us build an intuition for the pseudo-population created by the weights.
 First, we must load the survey package and create a survey design object.
 The survey package supports calculating statistics and models using weights.
-Historically, many researchers applied techniques incorporating weights to survey analyses.
+Historically, many researchers have applied techniques that incorporate weights into survey analyses.
 Even though we are not doing a survey analysis, the same techniques are helpful for our propensity score weights.

 library(survey)